sebadob/hiqlite/README.md

 I'd rather have my application panic so I can catch the error immediately than missing an error log and ending up in an inconsistent state.

-An integration tests for the currently implemented features does exist.
+An integration test for the currently implemented features does exist.
 Issues and discussions are not available in this early stage.
 It would simply not make any sense before v0.1.0.
-I will also push directly to master until it's hitting the first release, which will most probably break the examples from time to time.
+I will also push directly to `main` until it's hitting the first release, which will most probably break the examples from time to time.
 There is an initial **0.0.1 tag**, just in case I break the examples on `main` before the first release.